dilyabareeva/quanda/docs/source/tutorial_pages/benchmarks.rst

         class_to_group="random",
     )

-Now that we have trained the model on the MNIST dataset with randomly grouped classes, we finalize this tutorial by evaluating the `CaptumSimilarity` attributor.
+Now that we have trained the model on the MNIST dataset with randomly grouped classes, we finalize this tutorial by evaluating the :doc:`CaptumSimilarity <quanda.explainers.wrappers.captum_influence>` attributor.
 The ``results`` dictionary will contain the score of the attributor on the benchmark after running the following:

 .. code-block:: python